lava/btube/README.md

 The server provides two endpoints, `/generate` for users who want to start their stream and `/verify` for the nginx-rtmp module.

-Please look at the [./etc/nginx.conf.example](nginx example config) for details.
+Please look at the [nginx example config](./etc/nginx.conf.example) for details.